Nodirbek Abdusattorov

-Nodirbek Abdusattorov (Nodirbek Fazliddin oʻgʻli Abdusattorov; born 18 September 2004) is an Uzbek chess grandmaster.
-A chess prodigy, he qualified for the grandmaster title at the age of 13 years, 1 month, and 11 days.
+Nodirbek Fazliddin oʻgʻli Abdusattorov (Нодирбек Фазлиддин ўғли Абдусатторов; born 18 September 2004) is an Uzbek chess grandmaster.
+A former chess prodigy, he qualified for the grandmaster title at the age of 13 years, 1 month, and 11 days.
 FIDE awarded him the title in April 2018.
-He is Uzbekistan's highest-rated grandmaster and among the world's leading chess players.
+He is Uzbekistan's second highest-rated grandmaster and among the world's leading chess players.

 Abdusattorov won the World Rapid Chess Championship 2021, becoming the youngest ever World Rapid Champion at 17 years and 3 months, and the youngest ever open world chess champion in any time format, breaking the record held by Magnus Carlsen, who was 18 years old when he won the World Blitz Chess Championship 2009.
 Abdusattorov defeated Ian Nepomniachtchi in a tiebreaker match to win the 2021 Championship.
-In 2022, Abdusattorov played board 1 for Uzbekistan at the 44th Chess Olympiad, where his team won gold and he won an individual silver medal for his board 1 performance.
+In 2022, Abdusattorov played top board for Uzbekistan at the 44th Chess Olympiad, where his team won gold and he won an individual silver medal for his board 1 performance.
 Abdusattorov also holds the record for the youngest player to attain a rating of over 2400.
-In April 2024, he ranked No. 4 in the world.
+In April 2024, he was ranked fourth in the world.

 Chess career

 Early chess career

 In 2012, Abdusattorov won the Under 8 division of the World Youth Chess Championships in Maribor, Slovenia.
 In 2014, at nine years old, he beat two grandmasters, Andrey Zhigalko and Rustam Khusnutdinov, in the 8th Georgy Agzamov Memorial tournament, held in his home city of Tashkent.
 On 27 June 2020, Abdusattorov placed 2nd–6th in the 1st Mukhtar Ismagambetov Memorial along with Shakhriyar Mamedyarov, Dmitriy Bocharov, Kazybek Nogerbek, and Davit Maghalashvili, with a score of 8½/11.
 In the FIDE rating list of May 2015, he set a new record for the youngest player to enter the top 100 juniors, at eleven years old.